 - Preheat grill for medium high heat.

-- Once cooked through, remove from heat and let meat rest about 5 minutes.
+- Once cooked through, remove from heat and let meat rest for a few minutes.
 Serve whole or slice and serve with your favorite sides.